RaviTambade/E-Krushi-Project/Dotnet/APIURL.md

 Method: ```GET```

-Description    : Returns a list of orders of Shipper based by shipperId and Order status.
+Description    : Returns a list of orders of Shipper  by shipperId and Order status.

 Parameters      : shipperId  = 4 ,status="delivered